MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/traces.rst

 Debug Traces
 =============

-MicroUI logs several actions when traces are enabled (see :ref:`event-tracing`).
+MicroUI traces several actions when traces are enabled (see :ref:`event-tracing`).
 This chapter explains the trace identifiers.

 Trace format